leeeaaa/PneumoniaDetection/README.md

 ![PNEUMONIA](/scaled_chest_xray/test/PNEUMONIA/BACTERIA-1135262-0004.jpeg)

-Data augmentation is not included in the model because X-ray scans are only taken in a specific orientation, and variations such as flips and rotations will not exist in real X-ray images.
+We didn't do any more data augmentation because X-ray scans are only taken in a specific orientation, and variations such as flips and rotations will not exist in real X-ray images.

-HIER VIELLEICHT NOCH WAS ZU LOAD DATA

 ## Methods
-We decided to implement the algorithm in three ways, the input and the output is always the same.

-One algorithm is a neural network completly from scratch.
+We decided that we would like to compare the performance of a neural network and a convolutional neural network.

+Implementing the neural network we wanted to try implementing it from scratch and compare it to a Tensorflow neural network afterwards.

+Because implementing a convolutional network from scratch seems pretty complicated, we decided to use Tensorflow to build the CNN.

+Therefore we implemented three different solutions.

+### 1. Neural network from scratch

 We wanted to be as flexible as possible, which is why we also implemented the possibility to choose different amount and size of the hidden layers.
-Also the hyperparameters lambd, learning rate and number of iterations are adjustable.
-What we did not implement is the training of the hyperparameters.
+The hyperparameters lambda, learning rate and number of iterations are also adjustable.

+We did not implement the training of the hyperparameters.

 cost function: ?